 The state of Australian recycling

 Unlike some countries, Australia doesn’t charge manufacturers a levy towards end of life recycling.
 This means the costs of disposal fall either on the installer, if there’s an upgrade, or the homeowner, if they’re managing disposal themselves.

 As of July 1st, 2019, Victoria made the move to ban e-waste in landfill, which includes ‘any end-of-life equipment which is dependent on electric currents or electromagnetic fields in order to work properly’.
 The legislation recommends recycling through a designated facility, and Victoria now offers alternative e-waste recycling facility drop off points.

 Although there are limited Australian recycling facilities, more options are becoming available at a rapid rate, thanks to new legislation, and opportunities in the sector.
-For instance, the NSW Government recently began inviting expressions of interest for $10 million in grant funding to run trial projects that increase the collection, reuse and recycling of solar panels, and battery storage systems, while the LNP recently proposed a new solar recycling facility in South East Queensland.
+The NSW Government recently began inviting expressions of interest for $10 million in grant funding to run trial projects that increase the collection, reuse and recycling of solar panels, and battery storage systems, while the LNP recently proposed a new solar recycling facility in South East Queensland.

 We’ve brought together a list of the types of recycling, upcycling, and disposal options currently available for solar panels, inverters and batteries.

 Which Parts of Solar Systems can be Recycled?